 The first major museum exhibition to survey Corita's entire career, Someday is Now features over 200 serigraph prints including early abstractions and text pieces as well as more lyrical works made in the 1970s and 1980s.
 In addition, the exhibition presents rarely exhibited drawings and photographs Corita used for teaching and documentary purposes.
 These works provide a telling and visually stimulating record of 1960s politics, visual styles, and pop culture.

-Someday is Now is made possible with the generous support of the Andy Warhol Foundation for the Visual Arts and the Friends of the Tang.
+Someday is Now: The Art of Corita Kent is made possible with the generous support of the Andy Warhol Foundation for the Visual Arts and the Friends of the Tang.

 Someday is Now was on view at the Tang Museum at Skidmore College January 19—July 28, 2013.
 The exhibition will also travel to the Andy Warhol Museum in Pittsburgh (January 31—April 18, 2015) and the Pasadena Museum of California Art (June 14—October 11, 2015).